Azure/bellhop/docs/scaler/modules/README.md

 # Bellhop Scaler Modules
-Each Azure Service that you wish to scale using Bellhop, will require it's own Powershell Module in the form of a `psm1`.
-These modules will be named `function.psm1` and are created under the `./azure-functions/scale-trigger/scalers` directory.
-The sub folders in that directory **must** follow the Microsoft.TYPE format in order for the Scaler-Trigger Function to import the correct module.
+Each Azure resource that you wish to scale using Bellhop, will require its own Powershell Module in the form of a `.psm1`.
+These modules will be named `function.psm1` and are created under the `./functions/scaler/BellhopScaler/scalers` directory.
+The sub folders in that directory **must** follow the Microsoft.TYPE format in order for the Scaler Function to import the correct module.

 You can reference these resource types when creating new scalers: [Azure Resource Graph Type Reference](https://docs.microsoft.com/en-us/azure/governance/resource-graph/reference/supported-tables-resources)

 **For example**
 When creating the `App Service Plan` scaler module, the folder structure looks like this:
 ```
-./azure-functions/scale-trigger/scalers/microsoft.web/serverfarms/function.psm1
+./functions/scaler/BellhopScaler/scalers/microsoft.web/serverfarms/function.psm1
 ```

-## Creating a new Scaler Module
+## Creating a New Scaler Module
 How can I extend this myself for a new Azure Resource Type?

-This solution was designed to be extensible from the beginning, with the idea being that to scale a new resource you only need to write a new module!
-In reality there are a few more steps, those being:
+This solution was designed to be extensible from the beginning, with the idea being that to scale a new resource you only need to write a new module.
+There are a few steps to this process:

-1) Create new folder in the `/azure-functions/scale-trigger/scalers` folder that follows the pattern based on [Azure Resource Type](https://docs.microsoft.com/en-us/azure/governance/resource-graph/reference/supported-tables-resources)
+1) Create new folder in the `/functions/scaler/BellhopScaler/scalers` folder that follows the pattern based on [Azure Resource Type](https://docs.microsoft.com/en-us/azure/governance/resource-graph/reference/supported-tables-resources)
-    - **the format of these folders is important because the main Scaler-Trigger function uses the resource type returned from the Graph API query to determine the path to the correct Powershell Module to import**
+    - **The format of these folders is important because the main Scaler-Trigger function uses the resource type returned from the Graph API query to determine the path to the correct Powershell Module to import**
     - **SEE EXAMPLE ABOVE**

-2) Create new psm1 powershell module
+2) Create new .psm1 PowerShell Module
     - Named: `function.psm1`
-    - This module will contain all of the logic to scale the new resource type, as well as be where the API call to the Azure resource will be made.
+    - This module will contain all of the logic to scale the new resource type, including the Azure PowerShell call to resize the rarget resource.
     - Developed to accept the message format sent to the `autoscale` storage queue.
-        - Scale Direction + Resource Graph Query.
+        - Scale Direction + Azure Resource Graph Query.

 ***template.psm1 example:***
 ```